 As before, the unreactive metals (like gold) will not react with oxygen even when heated.
 However, metals such as magnesium react with oxygen to produce metal oxides.
 The reaction of magnesium with oxygen is commonly performed in the school lab and produces a very bright, white light with lots of smoke.

 The reaction of magnesium and oxygen is used in fireworks.

 More reactive metals, such as sodium, burn to release a lot of heat and unusual flame colours.

 Sodium, for example, burns with a very bright yellow flame:

 Potassium burns with a lilac flame:

-See whether you can use that information together with what you have already learned as you tackle this activity.
+Let's see whether we can use this information, together with what we have already learned to tackle this activity.